Manuelaio/uncoverappLib/inst/extdata/intro.md

 annotate in ClinVar and with a high impact annotation.

 - dbNSFP annotation of low coverage positions can be found in
 `Annotation on low-coverage positions ` .
-Users may click on download button and save the table as spreadsheet format with certain cells colored  following thresholds for clinically-relevant variant parameters (gnomAD allele frequency, CADD, MAP_CAP, SIFT, Polyphen2, ClinVar, OMIM ID, HGVSp and HGVSc, functional impact of a variant score).
+By clicking on the `download` button, users can save the table as spreadsheet format with certain cells colored according to pre-specified thresholds for AF,
+CADD, MAP-CAP, SIFT, Polyphen2, ClinVar, OMIM ID, HGVSp and HGVSc, ...).

-In **Calculate maximum credible allele frequency** page, users can set allele frequency cut-offs based on assumptions about the genetic architecture of the disease, if not calculated, variant allele frequency 5% will be used instead for filtering
+- In **Calculate maximum credible allele frequency** page, users can set allele frequency cut-offs based on specific assumptions about the genetic architecture of the disease.
+Users may click on the `download` button and save the resulting table as spreadsheet format.

-The last page **Binomial distribution** returns the 95% binomial probability distribution of the variant read number on the input genomic position (` START genomic position` and ` END genomic position `).
+- The **Binomial distribution** page returns the 95 % binomial probability distribution of the variant supporting reads on the input genomic position (`START genomic position` and `END genomic position`).

-Users must specify as input the `allele fraction` (the expected fraction of variant reads, probability of success) and `Variant reads ` (the minimum number of variant reads required by the user to support variant calling, number of successes).
+Users should define  the expected `allele fraction` (the expected fraction of variant reads, probability of success) and `Variant reads ` (the minimum number of variant reads required by the user to support variant calling, number of successes).